mon5termatt/SV08-Community/mods/Roar Ree/Improved_Meshing/README.md

 # Credits to [Roar Ree on FB](https://www.facebook.com/groups/6997076173737632/permalink/7222730737838840)

 Here you go guys, improve your meshing & probing quality.
 Plus reduce your accelerations & movement speed to a more suitable level.
-Also extra bit to tie your two parts cooling fans together so you only need one fan command in sliced files.

 > [!NOTE]
 > Acceleration values are slow safe values & should be tuned by doing resonance testing on your own machine.

 > [!WARNING]
 > Ammend your values & comment out the stock ones, do not delete or replace full sections with these!
 Elements from the stock sections are still required.

     [printer]
     kinematics: corexy